davedonnellydev/project02/README.md

 - users can select multiple films from their list to delete at once
 - users can edit/delete list data
 - users can update user settings (password, email, first name, last name)
+- private lists only show to the user they belong to
+- when logging in from another page on the site, the user will get taken back to that site once logged in.